gapdays/gapdays2015-spring/program.md

 * Please also have a look at the [GAP Days 2015 wiki](https://github.com/gapdays/gapdays2015-spring/wiki) for links to the issue tracker, our discussion on the future of GAP etc.

-* We will soon provide instructions for installing a recent HPC-GAP version.
-Please try to get HPC-GAP installed and working on your laptop _before_ arriving at the meeting, so that we can get started doing work right away.
-Please follow [Reimer's build guide](https://github.com/gap-system/gap/wiki/Building-HPC-GAP).
+* Please try to get HPC-GAP installed and working on your laptop _before_ arriving at the meeting, so that we can get started doing work right away.
+To do so, we suggest following [Reimer's build guide](https://github.com/gap-system/gap/wiki/Building-HPC-GAP).
-If you encounter any difficulties please use the above issue tracker to report you detailed problem (please include OS version, compiler version, ...).
+If you encounter any difficulties, use the [issue tracker](https://github.com/gap-system/gap/issues) to report your problem (please include OS version, compiler version, ...).

 ## Suggested discussion & coding topics: